Dre Campbell Farm

 • Overripe fruit.
 If it’s on the ground, it’s fair game.

 • Spoiled vegetables.
-The softer and more rotted, the better they like it.
+The softer and more rotten they are, the more they like them.

 • Outdoor pet food.
 They don’t care if it’s for dogs or cats, wet or dry.

-• They’re also as bad as raccoons about getting into unsecured garbage cans.
+• They’re also as bad as raccoons at getting into unsecured garbage cans.

 • Small rodents.
 This includes eating mice that are beneficial to farmers and gardeners alike.